-A violent school bus accident in Tacoma earlier this week has led officials with Tacoma Public Schools to investigate the driver who is believed to have caused the crash, according to a report from KOMO News.
+A violent car accident in Tacoma involving a school bus earlier this week has led officials with Tacoma Public Schools to investigate the driver who is believed to have caused the crash, according to a report from KOMO News.

 On Monday, a contracted bus driver working for Tacoma Public Schools allegedly caused a multi-vehicle crash on State Route 509 in Tacoma.
 Surveillance camera shows the woman driving along the highway before she slams on the brakes and crashes into the back of a pickup truck.